MG977/GIS4schools-RS/rs_satelliteimages.rst

 - NDVI (:numref:`Fig9_EObrowser`).
 This is the basic greenness vegetation index used to estimate biomass and health of the green vegetation.
 The index is calculated using a combination of the near infrared (NIR) and red spectral bands:

-	- Dense and healthy vegetation is dark green;
+	- Dense and healthy vegetation is dark green,
-	- Sparse or unhealthy vegetation is light green;
+	- Sparse or unhealthy vegetation is light green.

 .. _Fig9_EObrowser:
 .. figure:: /Figure/Fig9_EObrowser.png